Willie Tyler

 Willie Tyler (born September 8, 1940) is an American ventriloquist, comedian and actor.
-Tyler has been credited as Willie Tyler and Lester or Willie Tyler & Lester.
-Willie Tyler recorded "Cannibal" for Motown Records in 1968, but it was not released.
+He has been credited as Willie Tyler and Lester or Willie Tyler & Lester.
+Tyler recorded the album Hello Dummy for Motown Records, released in 1965.
+He also recorded Cannibal for Motown in 1968, but it was not released.
 He has appeared in many television commercials, sitcoms and films.
 Tyler got his first big break in 1972 on Rowan & Martin's Laugh-In.

 Appearances

 The duo made an early appearance at the Harlem Cultural Festival in the summer of 1969, and can be briefly seen in the 2021 documentary Summer of Soul.

 Tyler has had guest roles in The Parent 'Hood, Pacific Blue, What's Happening Now!!, The White Shadow and The Jeffersons, as well as serving as host of the Saturday morning children's anthology series ABC Weekend Specials throughout the early 1980s.
 He appeared in the 1978 film Coming Home.
-In addition, he has appeared in television commercials in the 1980s for McDonald's, Toyota, Hires Root Beer, and Rent-A-Center.
+Tyler has also appeared in television commercials for McDonald's, Toyota and Maxwell House.